-Below is a sample Ember Day Letter to your bishops.
+Below is a sample Ember Day Letter to the Bishop.
 Ember Day Letters should be written and sent four times a year.
 You may follow the suggestions in brackets if you need some guidance in what to include in your Ember Day Letter.
-Whatever you end up sharing with your bishops, it is essential that you give a sense of your spiritual, intellectual and emotional growth and that you keep the bishops informed about any major changes or developments in your life.
+Whatever you end up sharing with the Bishop, it is essential that you give a sense of your spiritual, intellectual and emotional growth and that you keep the Bishop informed about any major changes or developments in your life.
 Your printed name, your signature and the date you are writing the letter should be included on every Ember Day submission.
 Please keep Ember Day Letters to a two-page maximum.
-We encourage you to submit your Ember Day letters by e-mail attachment to edie@diomass.org.
+Please submit your Ember Day letters by e-mail attachment to edie@diomass.org.

-YOUR PRINTED NAME
+YOUR PRINTED NAME YOUR CURRENT MAILING ADDRESS